Skip to main content

 • 2023 Mitsubishi Eclipse Cross – Poor

-Did any SUVs pass this new IIHS rear-seat crash test?
+Did any SUVs pass the new IIHS rear-seat crash test?

-Could a large number of failures mean the test is too strict and impractical?
-Sometimes that happens, but in this case, four midsize SUVs received safety ratings of “Good” in this new moderate overlap crash test.
-Additionally, two compact SUVs received a “Good” rating, and one received an “Acceptable” rating.
-The SUVs that are not unsafe for rear-seat passengers are:
+Could many failures mean the test is too strict and impractical?
+Sometimes that happens, but in this case, four midsize SUVs received “Good” safety ratings in the IIHS’s updated moderate overlap front test.
+Additionally, two compact SUVs received a “Good” rating, and one received an “Acceptable.”
+They are as follows:

 • 2023 Ford Explorer- Good